charleszyong/lerobot-gr00t/README.md

 ```

 **Features:**
+- Uses the same teleoperation mode as initial recording
 - Interactive menu to select which trajectory to re-record
 - Shows information about the existing trajectory
 - Creates a backup of the original trajectory